-Priority: High (Tier 1), especially in evaluating Remote ID broadcast range
+Priority: High (Tier 1), especially in evaluating Remote ID broadcast range v2 Status of Progress: New v2 Update: None provided

-Organization: See list of organizations listed in the text
+Organization: See list of organizations listed in the text.

-12/28/2020, JM: On December 28, 2020 the Federal Aviation Administration (FAA) announced final rules for unmanned aircraft systems (UAS) or drones that will require Remote Identification (Remote ID) of drones and allow operators of small drones to fly over people and at night under certain conditions.
+12/28/2020, JM: On December 28, 2020 the Federal Aviation Administration (FAA) announced final rules for unmanned aircraft systems (UAS) or drones that will require Remote Identification (Remote ID) of drones and allow operators of small drones to fly over people and at night under certain conditions. • updated version from the F3411-19 version.